puniverse/comsat/docs/index.md

 {% include_snippet suspendable ./comsat-spring/comsat-spring-boot/comsat-spring-boot-sample-actuator/src/main/java/comsat/sample/actuator/SampleController.java %}
 ~~~

-Spring Web MVC controller methods hat have not been annotated (nor otherwise instrumented) to be suspendable in fibers will be still invoked in the execution context of their servlet container thread using traditional thread-blocking mode.
+Spring Web MVC controller methods that have not been annotated (nor otherwise instrumented) to be suspendable will be invoked in thread-blocking mode rather than fiber-blocking.

 #### Spring Boot auto-configuration support